GhostOfSarina/sing-box-daily-telegram/README.md

 # Donate your server to the Yebekhe

 You can buy VPS server and donate your server to the Yebekhe.
-It means that you can share your configuration with other people.
-And help to other people to have free internet.
-Also you can help Women,Life,Freedom movement.<br />
+It means that you can share your configuration with other people,And help to other people to have free internet.
+Finally, you can help Women,Life,Freedom movement.<br />
 You can also send your automatically to the  yebekhe server or what URL you wants. just fill `donate_url` with your desirable address.<br />
 My sister-in-law project is [Yebekhe](https://github.com/yebekhe/TelegramV2rayCollector)<br />